 Now that we’ve thoroughly confused you, let’s go back to Ottawa, Ontario…

 Sporting massive Parliament buildings, uniquely designed museums and a thriving downtown core, there are many interesting places to visit in Ottawa.

 Got a crush on Canada?
 Read this!
-It’s Blooming at These Top 5 Victoria, BC, Gardens
+It’s blooming at the 5 best gardens in Victoria, BC

 Places to visit in Ottawa